WAILUKU >> Scientists hope the pygmy sperm whale that washed up dead on a Maui beach can help them learn more about the elusive creatures.

 “It’s sad that this whale died,” she said, but “we see this as an opportunity to learn about the live counterparts.”

-Not much is known about the species, which West called “very elusive” and shy.
-They aren’t well observed because the whales dive very deep when spotted and may secrete a dark brown liquid, like an octopus.
+Not much is known about the species, whose members West called “very elusive” and shy.
+They aren’t well observed because the whales dive deep when spotted and can secrete a dark brown liquid, like an octopus.

 Based on food found in their stomachs, it appears the pygmy sperm whale can dive to depths of 2,500 to 4,000 feet.